jonatas/devart-template/project_posts/2014-03-06-raspberry-pi.md

 ## 3d printer

-Yesterday I was trying to print some mandalas in 3d and the Kapton tape that protects the heat bed just was obstrused by the extrusor.
+Yesterday I was trying to print some mandalas in 3d and the Kapton tape that protects the heated bed just was obstrused by the extrusor.

-I can't continue printing with these obstrusion, so I order other Kapton thermical tape to protect the heat bed.
+I can't continue printing with these obstrusion, so I order other Kapton thermical tape to protect the heated bed.

 The RepRap is really sensible and the Z position comes 0.000n milimiters out of the perfection it start tracing the bed.
 The Z position should be aligned every time the printer is used.